rlg-hitsz/rlg-hitsz.github.io/research.md

 ### Unmanned Warehouse Robot

 In the field of logistics, the optimal scheduling of warehousing robots has always been a challenge.
 Given a handling task, how to schedule warehouse robots so that they can complete the task in the shortest time?
 How to use the minimum power consumption to finish the given task?
 And, how to use the least number of robots to complete a given task within the specified time?
 These all are the issues that we should consider.
-In the next few years, our group will focus on this problem, making warehouse robots smarter and more powerful.
+In the next few years, powered by the strong decision-making ability of RL algorithms, our group will focus on this problem, making warehouse robots smarter and more powerful.

 <p align="center">
 <img src="/research/AGV-1.jpg" alt="" width="540" />